 The following electronic waste items are also, in part, recyclable and may be hauled to the landfill by residents at no cost.
 If placed in the trash cans or bags, they will be disposed of with regular trash.
 Stickers are required ONLY if you exceed the maximum of two 32-gallon cans or bags: computer processor (tower), keyboard and mouse, radio, VCR, DVD player, stereo equipment, telephone, and cell phone.

-Because our recycler will not accept wet paper recyclables, place bundles in a clear bag to keep them dry on rainy collection days, or wait until the next collection day to set out for collection.
+Because our recycler will not accept wet paper recyclables, wait until collection day to set out for collection.

-Absolute Waste Removal will provide recycling material collection twice each month, on the days specified on the map shown below.
+Absolute Waste Removal will provide recycling material collection twice each month, on the days specified on the map shown above.
 Residents need to place their recyclable items at the curbside by 7:00 a.m.

 Yard Waste Site – Compost Facility

 Alternatively, you may haul your leaves and grass clippings to the City’s yard waste collection site located at 1419 2nd Avenue South.
-The site is open Monday and Wednesday from 3:00 to 7:00 p.m. and Saturday from 9:00 a.m. to 4:00 p.m.
+The ANTICIPATED Yard Waste hours will be Monday and Wednesday from 3:00 to 7:00 p.m. and Saturday from 9:00 a.m. to 1:00 p.m.
 Weather Permitting.

 Landfill of North Iowa